Skip to content

 • Valid tie_break values are "classical" and "randomized" (or TieBreakMode.CLASSICAL / TieBreakMode.RANDOMIZED); None is invalid.

 • Probabilistic() also gives continuous p-values through KDE.
-It trades finite-sample guarantees for asymptotic guarantees (guarantees that become accurate as sample size grows).
+It trades exact finite-sample conformal validity for model-based/asymptotic behavior; validate it on your task before treating its p-values as calibrated.

 False Discovery Rate (FDR)

-What it is: The expected proportion of false positives among all points you flag as anomalies.
+What it is: The expected proportion of false positives among the points you flag as anomalies.

-Why it matters: When you test many observations, some will look anomalous by chance.
-FDR control ensures that at most (say) 5% of your "discoveries" are actually false positives.
+Why it matters: When you test many observations, some normal points will look anomalous by chance.
+FDR control targets the expected false-positive proportion among discoveries, for example at most 5% in expectation when the assumptions hold.

 In nonconform: Prefer detector.select(X_test, alpha=...) for default FDR-controlled decisions.
 Use scipy.stats.false_discovery_control(...) when you intentionally need manual p-value post-processing.